Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 > **Console option (SaaS):** Go to **Agents → Add agent**, upload `wxo_assets/agents/communications_agent.yaml`, then save.

 #### 4) Quick sanity checks
-- Ask the agent: “Draft an email update for the Los Angeles CDW Network team about the incident being resolved.”
+- Ask the agent: “Draft an email update for the Los Angeles Verizon Network team about the incident being resolved.”
 - The agent should generate a professional email body.
 - If the Outlook tool is configured, you can also instruct it to send the email directly.